The 1619 Project

-In March 2020, in light of persistent criticism of the project's portrayal of the role of slavery, The Times issued a "clarification", modifying one of the passages on slavery's role that had sparked controversy.In September 2020, controversy arose over when the Times updated the opening text of the project website to remove the phrase "...understanding 1619 as our true founding..." without accompanying editorial notes.
-Critics, including Bret Stephens of the Times, claimed the differences showed that the newspaper was backing away from some of the initiative's controversial claims.
-The Times defended its practices, with Hannah-Jones claiming that most of the project's content had remained unchanged.
+In March 2020, in light of persistent criticism of the project's portrayal of the role of slavery, including from one of its own consulting historians, Leslie M. Harris, The New York Times issued a "clarification", modifying one of the passages on slavery's role that had sparked controversy.
+In September 2020, controversy again arose when the Times updated the opening text of the project website to remove the phrase "...understanding 1619 as our true founding..." without any accompanying editorial note to point to what was being redone.
+Critics — including the Times' own Bret Stephens — claimed the differences showed that the newspaper was backing away from some of the initiative's controversial claims.
+The Times defended its practices, with Hannah-Jones saying that most of the project's content had remained unchanged.

 In 2020, The New York Times premiered a dedicated podcast series.
 In 2021, a book anthology of essays and poetry The 1619 Project: A New Origin Story was published, as well as a children's picture book The 1619 Project: Born on the Water by Hannah-Jones and Renée Watson.
 In January 2023, Hulu premiered a six-part documentary TV series created by Hannah-Jones and The New York Times Magazine.
+This series won an Emmy for Outstanding Documentary or Nonfiction Series at the 75th Creative Arts Emmy Awards.

 Background

 The 1619 Project was launched in August 2019 to commemorate the 400th anniversary of the arrival of the first enslaved Africans in the British colony of Virginia.
 In 1619, a group of "twenty and odd" captive Africans arrived in the Virginia Colony.
 An English privateer operating under a Dutch letter of marque, White Lion, carried 20–30 Africans who had been captured in joint African-Portuguese raids against the Kingdom of Ndongo in modern-day Angola, making its landing at Point Comfort in the English colony of Virginia.

-Although the project places this moment in the context of slavery in the colonial history of the United States, some have taken issue.
-The first enslaved Africans actually were brought to North America in 1526, and European enslavement of Native Americans has been documented as far back as Columbus in 1493–94.
-(There is also some evidence for free Africans from Spain among Columbus's crew.)
+Although the project places this moment in the context of slavery in the colonial history of the United States, some critics have taken issue.
+The first enslaved Africans were brought to North America in 1526, and European enslavement of Native Americans has been documented as far back as Columbus in 1493–1494.